 We do not believe that our compensation policies and practices are reasonably likely to have a material adverse effect on us.
-We have taken steps to ensure our executive compensation program does not incentivize risk outside the Company's risk appetite.
+We have taken steps to ensure our executive compensation program does not incentivize risk inconsistent with the Company's risk appetite.
 Some of the key ways that we currently manage compensation risk are as follows:

-- appointed a Compensation Committee which is composed entirely of independent directors to oversee the executive compensation program; - the use of a mix of deferred equity compensation in the form of stock options in 2019 and restricted stock awards in 2020 to encourage a focus on long-term corporate performance versus short-term results and retention of key executive talent; and - disclosure of executive compensation to stakeholders.
+- appointed a Compensation Committee which is composed entirely of independent directors to oversee the executive compensation program; - the use of a mix of deferred equity compensation in the form of stock options in 2019, restricted stock awards in 2020 and restricted stock and performance unit awards in 2021 and 2022 to encourage a focus on long-term corporate performance versus short-term results and retention of key executive talent; and - disclosure of executive compensation to stakeholders.